Wilmington massacre: Wilmington

 In the last decade of the 19th century, Wilmington, still the largest city in the state, continued to have a majority-black population, with 11,324 blacks and 8,731 whites in 1890.
 There were numerous black professionals and businessmen among them, and a rising middle class.

 The Republican Party was biracial in membership.
 Unlike in many other jurisdictions, black people in Wilmington were elected to local office, and also gained prominent positions in the community.
 For example, three of the city's aldermen were black.
 Of the five members on the constituent board of audit and finance, one was black.
 Black people also served in the civic positions of justice of the peace, deputy clerk of court, and street superintendent, and as coroners, policemen, mail clerks, and mail carriers.

 Blacks also held significant economic power in the city.
 Many former slaves had skills which they were able to use in the marketplace.
 For example, several became bakers, grocers, dyers, etc., making up nearly 35 percent of Wilmington's service positions.

 Many black people began moving out of service jobs and into other types of employment.
 In Wilmington they accounted for over 30 percent of its skilled craftsmen, such as mechanics, carpenters, jewelers, watchmakers, plumbers, blacksmiths, masons, and so on.
 In addition, they owned ten of the city's 11 restaurants, a majority of the city's 22 barbershops, and one of the city's four fish and oyster dealerships.
 There were also more black bootmakers and shoemakers than white ones, one-third of the city's butchers were black, and half of the city's tailors were black.
-Lastly, two brothers, Alexander and Frank Manly, owned the Wilmington Daily Record, reportedly was then the only black daily in the United States with the paper describing itself as "the only negro daily in the world".
+Two brothers, Alexander and Frank Manly, owned the Wilmington Daily Record, which was the only known black daily in the United States at the time.
+The paper described itself as "the only negro daily in the world".